 The great thing about getting organised for Christmas early is that you have time to really think about how much you need to spend.
 The best way to do this is to create a Christmas budget.
-Start by sitting down with a pen and paper (or your iPad) and listing all the people you need to buy for.
+Start by sitting down with a pen and paper (or your smart phone) and listing all the people you need to buy for.
 Give yourself a ballpark figure on how much you want to spend on each of them then tally up the results.
 Once you know how much you want to spend on prezzies, it’s going to be much easier to find the money.

 Tip: Use our guide to budgeting to help create your Christmas-specific budget and don’t forget to allow for the added expense of buying all that Christmas food.

 Once you’ve got a budget sorted, now’s a good time to chop out any unnecessary expenses that may have crept into your life.
 Be brutally honest with yourself and look for things that you can do without, such as pay TV and movie subscriptions, even if it’s just a temporary hold to help you find a few extra dollars, it’ll all add up.
 Going without Netflix for 6 months could put up to $110 back in your pocket.
 That could pay for a few presents on it’s own.
 Likewise, if you go out for dinner regularly, try reducing that by half and save yourself maybe $100 a pop.
 Or if you’re the stay at home type, perhaps there are a few takeaway treats you could forgo.